Originally published April 11, 2022 and updated May 10, 2023.

 There are several different styles of money leis.

-A traditional money lei looks like the accordion fold dollar wheel money flower lei in this photo.
+A traditional money lei looks like the fan fold dollar wheel money flower lei in this photo.
+This is where the bills folded accordion-style.

 Money Lei Tutorial with Ribbon Lei – The Hawaiian tradition of giving a money lei for graduation is a memorable gift.
 This tutorial is easy to do & makes a comfortable to wear graduation lei.